ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 But we still haven't solved all our problems...

 Let's say that even though all those bad reviews about the book caused us to delete it, we change our mind (I mean, can a book really be that bad?
 Let's find out).
+So you add the book again.

 However, look at the addition set &mdash; it already contains the book, and our addition set can only hold single instances of an item.
 And the book is still in the tombstone set because we really did delete it.
 So, if we left the situation like it is, even though we added the book a second time, it would disappear from the resolved shopping cart because it's in the tombstone set...